foundry-rs/book/src/forge/gas-snapshots.md

 Forge can generate gas snapshots for all your test functions.
-This could be useful if you are trying to gas-optimize your contracts and want to compare the gas-usage from before and after the optimizations.
+This could be useful if you are trying to gas-optimize your contracts and want to compare the gas usage from before and after the optimizations.

 To generate the gas snapshot, run `forge snapshot`.